ksindi/managers-playbook/README.md

 ## Feedback

 1. Be prompt, ideally providing feedback the same day of the event that prompted it.
+1. Be specific even if it's positive feedback.
+    - "Good job!"  ⛔️
+    - "I really like you took the initiative to the program's memory footprint"
 1. Get buy-in about providing feedback and reduce mystery:
     - "Do you have 10 minutes to talk about this morning's stand up?"
-    - "Can I share some thoughts with you about how we've been working together?""
+    - "Can I share some thoughts with you about how we've been working together?"
 1. Don't "pad" by beginning with compliments - it gives mixed signals.
 1. Focus on data and not behavior:
     - "I noticed you didn't address any of the comments made in your last three PRs"
     - "I noticed that you didn't pick up the ticket I asked you to do"
     - "I noticed your last feature release didn't have any tests"
-    - DON'T "Your code is buggy"
+    - "Your code is buggy"  ⛔️
-    - DON'T "You are always late"
+    - "You are always late"  ⛔️
 1. Talk about why this matters and who it's affecting:
     - "I mention it because it's important we work as a team"
     - "I mention it because the ticket I assigned you is critical to this quarter's roadmap"